mjiggidy/pybinlock/README.md

 ## As A Context Manager

-The strongly recommended way to programatically lock an Avid bin using `pybinlock` is to use `BinLock.hold(lck_path)` as a context manager.
+The strongly recommended way to programmatically lock an Avid bin using `pybinlock` is to use `BinLock.hold(lck_path)` as a context manager.
 This allows you to "hold" the lock on a bin while you do stuff to it.
 It includes safety checks to ensure a lock does not already exist (i.e. the bin is locked by someone else), and automatically removes the lock on exit or on fatal error.